May 2, 2017

 If our reality is an evolving simulation, what can we, as creative people, do with it?

 I asked the students and teachers what an idea is or means to them.
-The results were very good and it promised to be a great afternoon together.
+The results were excellent, and it promised to be a great afternoon together.
 Some people immediately cut through the chase.

 - “An aspect of an idea is that I get a good feeling in my body”